moefaq/AutoAction/docs/ComboDev/rotation.md

 ## Ability

-If GCD is not cooled down, Rotation Solver will find an action from abilities.
+If GCD is not cooled down, Auto Action will find an action from abilities.

 `abilitiesRemaining` means how many abilities will be used before next GCD.

-The code that defines these methods is [here](https://github.com/ArchiDog1998/RotationSolver/blob/78ede8c386e3c37708b3cb15f259ccf4b839caaf/RotationSolver/Rotations/CustomRotation/CustomRotation_Ability.cs#L251-L306).
+The code that defines these methods is [here](https://github.com/moewcorp/AutoAction/blob/78ede8c386e3c37708b3cb15f259ccf4b839caaf/AutoAction/Rotations/CustomRotation/CustomRotation_Ability.cs#L251-L306).

 ### EmergencyAbility